grantmcdermott/ritest/README.md

 ### Toy data

-Our first example will be a rather naive implementation using the inbuilt [`nkp`](https://vincentarelbundock.github.io/Rdatasets/doc/MASS/npk.html) dataset.
+Our first example will be a rather naive implementation using the base [`nkp`](https://vincentarelbundock.github.io/Rdatasets/doc/MASS/npk.html) dataset.